cultural-assessment/doc-comments/selection-workflow-framework.md

 <blockquote><p>“We have also made it a policy to scan fragile photographic content, such as glass plate negatives, since we prefer researchers not handle the originals.”</p></blockquote>
 <blockquote><p>“While we have a published Collection Development policy, we do not have written guidelines for how we select and accession collections.”</p></blockquote>

-<p>Only one institution had published selection standards, see http://www.dartmouth.edu/~library/digital/about/policies/selection.html?mswitch-redir=classic.  </p>
+<p>Only one institution had published selection standards, see http://www.dartmouth.edu/~library/digital/about/policies/selection.html?mswitch-redir=classic.</p>

-<h2><a href="ckquote>
 <h4>Are decisions based on required resources (space, staff, format)?</h4>

 <p><strong>Summary:</strong> A majority of institutions prioritize decisions based on staff or space capacity, not on collecting priority.
 Most consider the institution’s collection strengths and importance of the materials prior to accepting new materials.</p>